Patient Narrative Project: Your Voice Matters

 - develop a way of measuring the degree to which integrated care is being experienced by service users

 - support service user involvement in the planning and delivery of health and social care services, to ensure patients/service users are receiving quality, person centred care.

 The Voice of the Service User

-The Patient Narrative Project is one component of Service User involvement within the HSE.
-The rich information gained from hearing the stories (or narratives) of people using Irish health services, analysing these in an evidence-based manner and using them to give direction to and drive health service design and improvements will lead to individuals having a better experience of our health service.
+The Patient Narrative Project positions the voice of the patient/service user centrally in a partnership approach to the design and delivery of healthcare.
+The rich information gained from hearing the stories (narratives) of people using Irish health services and using these stories to give direction to and drive health service design and improvements will lead to individuals having a better experience of our health service.
 The experience that an individual has in our health service is as important as the clinical effectiveness and safety in the treatment and care they receive.

 The Patient Narrative Project has four identified phases of work.
 It is currently in Phase 4.

 - Development by service users of a definition and description of person centred, coordinated care.

 - Development and pilot of the Your Voice Matters qualitative survey tool

 - Further implementation and roll out to refine Your Voice Matters into an effective, sustainable means of capturing patient experiences

 - Embed Your Voice Matters within the suite of Patient Experience tools available to support co-design and improvement initiatives across health and social care settings.